 Online Caregiver Training for Person-Centered Care

-Making Oregon Vital for Elders (MOVE), Oregon's Pioneer Network affiliate, has launched a new online training course to teach the essentials of providing person-centered care (also known as person-directed care).
+Making Oregon Vital for Elders (MOVE), Oregon's Pioneer Network affiliate, offers an online training course to teach the essentials of providing person-centered care (also known as person-directed care).
 The one-hour interactive course, Let’s Get Real: Being Person-Centered in a Task-Oriented World, is designed for caregivers, certified nursing assistants, administrators and others who provide care and support to older adults across a range of settings.
 It was developed by MOVE on behalf of the Oregon Department of Human Services – Aging and People with Disabilities, with funding through a grant from the Oregon Quality Care Fund.
+The course is provided free of charge.

 The course is approved for continuing education credit (1 CEU, Oregon only) for nursing home administrators, community-based care administrators (assisted living and residential) and adult foster home providers.

-For more information about person-centered care training or to sign up for the course, visit www.orculturechange.org/online-training-overview/.
+For more information or to take the course, visit www.orculturechange.org/online-training-overview/.